omiii2013/Ray-Framework/README.md

 ## How to Run: (Approach - 2)

-You can directly double click on **run.bat** file and execution of python files will start successfully.
+You can directly double click on **run.bat** file and execution of python files will start successfully ensuring all the resources are available.